ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 In both cases, the expected values can be expressed as signed SWID or CoSWID tags, but the SWID structure in the second case is somewhat more complex, as reconstruction of the extended hash in a PCR may involve thousands of files and other objects.

-The TCG has published an information model defining elements of reference integrity manifests under the title TCG Reference Integrity Manifest Information Model {{RIM}}.
+TCG has published an information model defining elements of Reference Integrity Manifests under the title TCG Reference Integrity Manifest Information Model {{RIM}}.
 This information model outlines how SWID tags should be structured to allow attestation, and defines "bundles" of SWID tags that may be needed to describe a complete software release.
 The RIM contains metadata relating to the software release it belongs to, plus hashes for each individual file or other object that could be attested.

 TCG has also published the PC Client Reference Integrity Measurement specification {{PC-Client-RIM}}, which focuses on a SWID-compatible format suitable for expressing expected measurement values in the specific case of a UEFI-compatible BIOS, where the SWID focus on files and file systems is not a direct fit.
 While the PC Client RIM is not directly applicable to network equipment, many vendors do use a conventional UEFI BIOS to launch their network OS.